|HICKEY'S CREEK MITIGATION PARK|

 Hickey's Creek Mitigation Park is co-managed by the Lee County Dept. of Parks and Recreation and the Florida Wildlife Conservation Commission.
 It consists of a variety of habitats including palmetto-oak scrub, pine flatwoods and seasonal wetlands.
 Views of scenic Hickey's Creek can be enjoyed from trail and overlook areas.
 The ecosystem presently supports the threatened Florida scrub jay and gopher tortoises.

-**Park amenities include parking,restrooms,a canoe/kayak landing,a fishing deck, 2 picnic areas with 8 picnic tables, 2 bridges across Hickey's Creek, 2 trail shelters and 5 miles of hiking trails.
+**Park amenities include parking,restrooms,a canoe/kayak landing,a fishing deck, two picnic areas with eight picnic tables, two bridges across Hickey's Creek, two trail shelters and five miles of hiking trails.
 There is a handicap accessible trail to Hickey's Creek and to the amphitheater.